Sri Ramakrishna’s Birth Anniversary Celebrated in Dakshineswar

 After the meal, Sri Ramakrishna rests on the smaller cot.
 The room, even the outer verandah, is full of people.
 The devotees sit on the floor in the room, gazing at Thakur all the while.
 Kedar, Suresh, Ram, Manomohan, Girindra, Rakhal, Bhavanath, M. and a number of other devotees are inside the room.
 Rakhal’s father is also in the room.

 Thakur addresses a Vaishnava goswami seated there.
-Whenever he sees a goswami, Thakur bows his head in salutation.
+Thakur addresses him.
+Whenever Thakur sees a goswami, he bows his head in salutation.
 Sometimes he even prostrates himself.

 The great importance of name or love of God – Ajamila